Adding beauty

-it's in our nature
+is in our nature.

 "It's the Colosseum of nature; it's Gavarnie."